The year 2018

 Wärtsilä’s main contribution to improved environmental performance lies in providing its customers with reliable and safe technologies and services, which, in addition to enabling environmental compliance, support the sustainable development of the marine and energy industries.
 Wärtsilä’s products and solutions are designed to operate for up to 30 years.
 Therefore, focusing R&D efforts on improving the product or system level performance is crucial, as is adopting a lifecycle approach to performance optimisation.
 In addition to improving the environmental performance of its product and solutions, Wärtsilä also continuously monitors the impact caused by its own activities and targets reduced energy consumption in its facilities.

 Wärtsilä's Quality, Environmental, Health and Safety Policy sets principles for managing the environmental impacts of Wärtsilä’s products and services.
 The potential risks related to environmental matters and climate change are in the areas of regulatory emission restrictions and changes in customer attitudes to using combustion engines and fossil fuels.
 Risks are managed by focusing on product efficiency improvement and emission reduction in R&D activities, as well as by developing a wide product offering, including technologies related to waste reduction, noise abatement, and effluent and ballast water treatment.
-During 2017, R&D investments totalled EUR 141 million, which represents 2.9% of net sales.
+During 2018, R&D investments totalled EUR 165 million, which represents 3.2% of net sales.
 The majority of these investments targeted improved environmental performance.
-Significant achievements related to sustainable innovation included the introduction of Wärtsilä 31SG, a gas fuelled version of the highly efficient Wärtsilä 31 engine for the energy industry, and the introduction of the Wärtsilä HY, the marine sector’s first integrated hybrid power module.
+Significant achievements related to sustainable innovation included advances made in the field of intelligent shipping with the successful testing of Wärtsilä’s automated dock-to-dock solution.
+In the energy markets, Wärtsilä introduced the Wärtsilä Hybrid Solar, an integrated solar PV generation and storage solution, as well as GridSolv, an advanced energy storage solution.

 Social and employee matters